Current Vacancies

 Specific duties to the role:

-We are looking for someone local to Colchester who is enthusiastic about both heritage and theatre and making the arts and heritage more accessible for others.
+We are looking for someone local to Norwich who is enthusiastic about both heritage and theatre and making the arts and heritage more accessible for others.
 You will have excellent communication skills and a positive outlook ad a good sense of humour.
 You will have experience in a similar role and working with vulnerable adults with experience of both heritage and theatre.
 This role is subject to a DBS check.

 To apply: